 Clinton got top billing as the evening’s “special guest,” and the Hollywood Reporter called it a “coming out of sorts” for Clinton among entertainment industry donors, should she opt to run for president in 2016.
 In her 2008 bid for the White House, deep-pocketed Angelenos memorably opted to put their monetary might behind then-Sen. Barack Obama.

 Tickets to the fundraiser went for $32,400 per person, but a note on the RSVP section of the invite states that “an individual can contribute up to $211,200 to the committee.”
+Make sure to read this informative post here.

 Although individuals can give a maximum of $32,400 to national political parties, the Supreme Court’s McCutcheon v.
 FEC decision earlier this year eliminated the cap on total contributions that an individual can give to political parties and federal candidates.
 The decision opened up the door to so-called super joint fundraising committees, which can have more than seven payees, the previous limit for joint fundraising committees.
 The Grassroots Victory Project lists 26 beneficiaries.